ayush9304/Treasure-Hunter/README.md

 # Treasure Hunter
 Treasure Hunter is maze solving application written in Python.
-This app randomly creates and visualises the maze for the given maze dimensions and solves it using **BFS** algorithm.
+This app randomly creates and visualises the maze of the given dimensions and solves it using **BFS** algorithm.

 <img src="img/treasure-hunter.png" alt="treasure-hunter" border="0">